MooersLab/pymolsnips/README.md

 PyCharm leans more towards the plug-and-play end of the spectrum, so beginners in academia should consider using it.

 For example, I wrote the first draft of this text in markdown on PyCharm as a *scratch file*.
-The markdown file opened with a parallel window with the markdown previewer.
+The markdown file opened with a parallel window with a markdown previewer.
 I did not have to install a markdown previewer plugin, as I did with other text editors.
 Why would you want to write in markdown without a previewer?